cystec/GST-Compute/replit.md

 ## Overview

 This is a full-stack web application built as a GST (Goods and Services Tax) calculator.
 The application follows a modern React-based frontend with an Express.js backend architecture, designed for calculating GST amounts both inclusive and exclusive of tax rates.
+The calculator supports both standard and custom GST rates, and provides Indian tax system compliance with IGST vs CGST/SGST breakdown calculations.

 ## User Preferences